systemsintegrator/systemsintegrator/README.md

 - ⭐ I have a background in Number and System Theory.
 I used to use Perl for that.
 - 💞️ I’m looking to collaborate on webinar hosting and community building.
 - 🎤 I am the host of the [AI Think Tank Podcast](http://www.aithinktankpodcast.com)
 - 💾 I founded [Info Science AI](http://infoscience.ai) LLC in 2023.
-You reach me at: dan@infoscience.ai
+My email: dan@infoscience.ai
 - 🖥️ I spent 18 years as a digital forensic specialist, device hacker, and Techology Advisor.
 - ⚡ Fun fact: I started with BASIC in 1984 at age 6.